Refocusing the Vision: Traveler, Judge, and Brewery

 Beer Mentor

-So far, 2025 has started out pretty well in the Ziggy Brau!
+So far, 2025 has started out pretty well in the Cockatrice Brewery!
 Although not really beer-related, we had a great Burns Supper evening in January to kick off the year.
 Our featured Scotch was the Ardbeg “Heavy Vapours.”
 I had to substitute since I couldn’t find it and went with the Ardbeg “An Oa.”
 Delicious.

 As I had mentioned in a previous post, I’m pretty well setup with my Brew Equipment (Brewtools), Recipe Tracking Software (Brewfather), and 20 Standard recipes and a good brewing process.